 Can we locate the source of a problem that occurred several months ago and trace exactly what happened and in what piece of code?

 These questions can easily and quickly be answered by comparing lineage from two different time slices.

 What else can we do with lineage and historical comparisons?
 How about monitoring the increase in total items that we are governing across the environment?
 Or reviewing trends in code changes, or the number of touchpoints that access a particular element or table in the data lake?
 What about viewing the distribution of recognized personal data to external systems and then being able to document the changes in those flows?
 With this ability, historical lineage will allow you to illustrate progress made towards controlling where your data is flowing (or illustrate a growing lack of such control!).

 Your Past Data Journeys + Today’s Data Journeys = Happily Ever After!

 The story of Hansel and Gretel has a happy ending—they both escape peril and successfully return home.
 Establish a plan for delivering historical lineage so that your information consumers also have successful journeys and have fun traveling through time.

-This article was written by MANTA’s SVP of Products, Ernie Ostic, you can also find it on his LinkedIn Pulse.
-Do you need a hand with understanding your current and past data journeys?
-Drop us a line at email@example.com or schedule a demo, and let us show you how MANTA can help.
+This article was written by MANTA’s SVP of Products, Ernie Ostic.
+You can also find it on his LinkedIn Pulse.
+Do you need a hand with understanding current and past data journeys?
+Drop us a line at email@example.com, or schedule a demo, and let us show you how MANTA can help.